Life As a Hearing Aid Specialist

 - Perform basic screening procedures, such as pure tone screening, otoacoustic screening, immittance screening, and screening of ear canal status using otoscope.

-Hearing Aid Specialist Skills
+What a Hearing Aid Specialist Should Know

 When polled, Hearing Aid Specialists say the following skills are most frequently used in their jobs: